Jrpl/Bitburner-Scripts/README.md

 - `target`: The name of the server to hack.
 - `moneyThresh`: The minimum amount of money required on the server before hacking.
 - `securityThresh`: The minimum amount of security level required on the server before hacking.

+## hack-manager.js
+___requires: `targeted_hack.js`, `targeted_grow.js`, and `targeted_weaken.js`___\
+Targets server with the most money that is possible for you to hack and then continually executes the targeted hack, grow, weaken scripts on that target.\
+Requires a lot of RAM early on, but is one of the most efficient xp and money making hack scripts.

 ## utils.js
 Contains various utility functions used throughout the other scripts.